 According to the Webster Dictionary, wealth is the “abundance of valuable material possessions or resources.”
 A practical alternative for wealth is “having a lot of money.”
 The most common thing people believe about wealth is that they do not have enough of it.
 This suggests that most people believe wealth is a good thing.
 On the other hand, many individuals believe 1) that an abundance of wealth is a bad thing, 2) that having an abundance of wealth is a sign of having done bad things, and/or 3) that most wealthy people do not deserve their wealth.
 I’ve even heard people say things, such as “I did not deserve to be paid the amount my company paid me.”

 Before we get into the meat of the subject, let’s discuss something odd and confounding about wealth.
 Anyone who has valuable material possessions or resources at his or her disposal that are not needed for survival has some wealth.
 There are places on Earth where someone who has one tenth the material resources of the average welfare recipients in the U.S. would be seen as having “an abundance of valuable material possessions or resources.”
 In this case, the welfare recipient would be considered by everyone around to be wealthy.
 On the other hand, the person on welfare in the U.S. (with ten times as many resources at her disposal) would be considered the opposite of wealthy by Americans.
-Similarly, most people in America would say a person who earns $200,000 a year is wealthy—and for good reason—but the lifestyles of people who make that much bear no resemblance to the lifestyle of Warren Buffett.
-If a space alien were to land in Buffett’s backyard and learn he is the richest person on the planet, a decent alien would keep to herself the thought, “Is this all you got?”
+Similarly, most people in America would say a person who earns $200,000 a year is wealthy—and for good reason—but the lifestyles of people who make that much bear no resemblance to the lifestyle of Bill Gates.
+If a space alien were to land in Gates’s backyard and learn he is the richest person on the planet, a decent alien would keep to herself the thought, “Is this all you got?”

 To navigate this topic despite the morass just described, I must simplify.
 When I use the term “the wealthy” in this blog, I am referring to people whose abundance of wealth is several standard deviations above the mean wherever they live.